 Mobile

-The trends above are likely to lead to an increased demand for mobile working such as online customer service – after all, if you can access your communications and workstations via the cloud, you aren’t tied to any location.
-We can expect to see digital natives switching between devices with ease, expecting the same services on each.
+The trends mentioned are likely to boost the need for mobile work like online customer service—after all, if you can reach your communications and work setups through the cloud, you’re not limited to one place.
+We can anticipate digital natives moving between devices effortlessly, expecting the same services on all of them.

 Image source